 “Who comes to these courses?”

 Over the last four years that I’ve run this course, we’ve had lots of participants from the health and creative sectors, including yoga and Pilates teachers, psychologists and therapists, copy writers (yes, true) and graphic designers, trainers, speakers, coaches and consultants.
-We also get the occassional marketing professional who’s seeking inspiration and fresh ideas.
+We also get the occasional marketing professional who’s seeking inspiration and fresh ideas.
 Most course attendees are either sole traders or small business owners.

 “I can’t write.
 Is there hope for me?”

 Strike “I can’t write” from your brain.
 I share the quickest and most effective brainstorming and writing techniques around, with plenty of opportunity throughout the day to work on these exercises and put metaphorical pen to paper (most people bring their laptops).
 And let’s remember, we’re blogging for business, we’re not writing The Catcher in the Rye.
 There’s a tried-and-tested formula, which can be taught.
 Your ideas and approach are far more important than the nuances and style of your writing.

 “Will you show me how to set up a business blog?”